 Resistance bands add some resistance to workouts and reduce stress on the body.

 They make difficult workouts easier to do and thus can be useful to seniors during workouts.
-Check out our full guide on resistance band circuit workout.
+Check out our full guide on resistance band circuit workouts.

 Their cheap upfront costs make them ideal for home use.
 Examples of exercises to do with resistance bands include: